calvinrajesh6/Chrome-Dino-Game/README.md

 Simple Gameplay Mechanics: Implemented basic gameplay mechanics such as jumping and avoiding obstacles to keep the game simple and intuitive.

-Under Development: The game is still under development, with plans to add new features and improve existing ones for a more engaging experience.
+Under Development:

-Roadmap
+The game is still under development, with plans to add new features and improve existing ones for a more engaging experience.

 High Score Tracking: Implement a high score system to challenge players to beat their previous records.

 Enhanced Visuals and Sound Effects: Add visual effects and sound effects to make the game more immersive and entertaining.